kontron/devicetree-sal28/README.md

 `no-cpld.dtso` disables all CPLD devices in the device tree.
 Thus, the GPIOs are free again and can be used to update the CPLD.

-### SMARC evaluation carrier 2.0 specific overlays
+### CAN1

-If the module supports it you can enable the second CAN port by loading `carrier-ads2-can1.dtso`.
+The second CAN port can be enabled if both the carrier and the module supports it.
+Load `can1.dtso` to enable it.
+Please note, that this also requires a modified RCW, because CAN1 shares pins with the I²C PM bus.

 ### KBox A-230-LS carrier specific overlays